Andyshome/school/README.md

 * 2018.10.12 Update comment and add bus prediction in this app.
 Redesign the schedule.
 Add a search bar in the mailing list
 * 20l8.10.18 Fix bus stop bugs
+* 2018.11.08 Finish push notification and replace refresh button with UIRefreshControll

 Target
 ------